Deadline: The Executive Director position is open until filled with special consideration given to applications

 - Work to shift public policy through regional advocacy; collaborate with local organizations, represent and participate in local coalitions, build cross-sector partnerships to further the vision and movement of FEEST youth-leaders.

-- Serve as primary liaison to the Board of Directors and broader membership base.
+- Serve as primary liaison to the Board of Directors.

 - Facilitate governance process in creating and developing effective policy.